-Mood is the way you are feeling at any particular time.
-It is also the emotional quality of literature, music, or other expressive arts.
+Mood is the way a person is feeling at any particular time.
+A mood is also the emotional quality of literature, music, or other expressive arts.

 Moods and Descriptions

-Here are other moods with a short description:
+Here are some other moods with a short description:

 - Afraid: Feeling regret, apprehension or fear